tapanther/Tritan/docs/Republic.md

 - *Parliamentary Election* :

-    Every year, on the Winter Solstice, citizens of the [Republic][Republic of Siddarmark] gather to nominate candidates for Parliament.
+    Every year, on the Winter Solstice, citizens of the Republic gather to nominate candidates for Parliament.
 Although the position lacks real legislative authority, Member-Electors of Parliament carry a great deal of influence within the Republic.
 Each District and recognized Guild is free to select a Member-Elector by whatever means they see fit.
 As a result, different mechanisms have arisen over the years in each body, from a random lottery draw to highly contested popular elections.

 - *Election of a Lord Protector* :

-    Upon the death of the Lord Protector, each [Republic][Republic of Siddarmark] District is represented in Parliament by a Member-Elector.
+    Upon the death of the Lord Protector, each Republic District is represented in Parliament by a Member-Elector.
 The Electors are sequestered in the Lord Protector's Palace until a unanimous decision has been reached, and a new Lord Protector has been elected.

 - *Draft Lottery* :

-    Military service is not only required, but expected of every young adult in the [Republic][Republic of Siddarmark].
+    Military service is not only required, but expected of every young adult in the Republic.
 While basic training and military preparation is provided on a rotating basis, the Army still requires a great many trained officers to lead the troops.
 To maintain the necessary personnel levels, the Army conducts a yearly drawing of lots to select a new class of recruits.

     Those selected can look forward to a demanding six month training regimen followed by an additional two years compulsory service.
 In exchange, the Republic grants every conscript a not inconsiderable salary, paid partly upon completion of service.
 Many who are selected will extend their service, as the Army provides a better life than many would find in the fields and manufactories.